The Academic Support Program (ASP) works to assist bright, college-bound students with various learning differences, including but not limited to:

 As a result of being enrolled in the Academic Support Program, students become strong self-advocates.
 Each child develops his/her detailed learning profile that includes an individualized “toolbox of skills” to take with them for a lifetime of learning and success.

 Each plan is a working document that is continuously assessed and revised throughout the year.
 Students set, implement, and achieve both long and short term goals.
 They are “coached” by ASP teachers who specialize in training interventions targeting specific executive function deficits.
-Coaching and monitoring is done in the classroom, in the dormitories, and during study halls.
 In addition to academic coaching, ASP teachers observe students in their other classes, communicate with core subject teachers, and encourage effective study techniques.

 Formal communication with parents regarding each student’s progress occurs monthly and informal communication takes place as often as is needed.

-Core subject area courses (math, science, English and history) are offered through the Academic Support Program.
 ASP courses, taught by teachers who are trained to work with students who have identified learning differences, use the same rigorous curriculum as SKS’s traditional classes.
 ASP classes average five students and are designed to meet the specific needs of each student.
 Classes offer individualized attention and implement organizational strategies and flexible pedagogy designed to boost academic confidence and performance.
-ASP students also have access to SKS’s traditional college preparatory elective courses that include 11 AP courses.
-Storm King’s college counseling office helps students identify and apply to colleges and universities which match their talents and interests.
+ASP students also have access to SKS’ traditional college preparatory elective courses which include 11 AP courses.

 All students partake in a plethora of visual and performing arts, 19 competitive and club sports, and community service offerings.
 These opportunities kindle and develop skills and passions which students take with them into their college environments and adult lives.